slang-i18n/slang/slang/README.md

 | `LocaleSettings.useDeviceLocale` | Set to device locale and listen to it | Flutter only  |

 The `TranslationProvider` listens to locale changes from the device.
+So if the user leaves the app and changes the locale in the system settings, then the app locale will be updated too.

 - `LocaleSettings.useDeviceLocale` will enable the listener.
 - `LocaleSettings.setLocale` and `LocaleSettings.setLocaleRaw` will disable the listener by default.